 Mixing different genres of art is an important interest of Marie-Pierre's.
 She was a performer in Wardian Case at the Eclat Festival in Stuttgart and has sung concert pieces not usually staged, including Poslanija pokojnoj R. V. Trusovoj by György Kurtág, Orff's Carmina Burana, and Mendelssohn's Elijah, the latter in the Friedenskirche in Potsdam.

 Marie-Pierre is always searching for new challenges, expressing her joy to sing, an attitude which has won her awards: in 2015 the Melody and Audience Awards at Symphonies d’automne, in 2016 the Bronnbach Foundation Prize at Debüt, and in 2017 the Critics' Award at the Beppe de Tomasi Competition.

-Marie-Pierre Roy has already worked with world-class music directors such as John Axelrod, Valérie Fayet, Markus Huber, Kay Johannsen, Dieter Kurz and Markus Stenz; and theatre directors such as Bernd Schmitt, Helen Malkowsky, Jenke Nordalm, and Roberto Andó.
-She regularly performs at the operas of Chemnitz, Rijeka, Naples, Stuttgart and Palermo, as well as in famous concert venues such as the Liederhalle in Stuttgart, the Naples Cathedral and soon the Strasbourg Cathedral (France).
+Marie-Pierre Roy has worked with music directors such as John Axelrod, Sylvain Cambreling, Gabriel Feltz, Gabriele Ferró, Claus Peter Flor, and Simone Young and theatre directors such as Roberto Andó, Andreas Bode, Stefan Huber, Helen Malkowsky, Jonathan Meese, Jenke Nordalm and Bernd Schmitt.
+She has performed at the opera houses of Chemnitz, Dortmund, Naples, Rijeka, the Teatro Massimo in Palermo, the State Theatre, Kammeroper, and Theaterhaus in Stuttgart and the Theater an der Wien, as well as in famous cathedrals such as those of Strasbourg and Naples, and in prestigious concert venues such as the Liederhalle in Stuttgart, the Gewandhaus Leipzig and the Verdi auditorium of Milan.